Low-To-No-Cost

 The Paradigm Shift:

-SolarSnow takes the first steps to replace expensive systems that make large amounts of cooling at great cost, with inexpensive systems that make smaller amounts of cold for free.
+SolarSnow takes the first steps to replace expensive systems that make large amounts of cooling at great cost, with inexpensive systems that can make smaller amounts of cold for free.

 Solar Snow Corporation